Vagab0nd/AniDB.Api/README.md

  - [HTTP API](https://wiki.anidb.net/HTTP_API_Definition)
  - [Titles dump](https://wiki.anidb.net/API#Anime_Titles)

+# 📝 TODO

+- Consider using DateOnly in models when migrating to .Net7 or higher.

 # ⚖ License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for more details.